vamsipk/webrtc-meeting/README.md

 # webrtc-meeting

 This is a basic webrtc conference meeting application.
-Right now it works only in the default socket.io namespace ('/'), the feature to create and join a meeting room is not yet added.
+Right now it works only in the default socket.io namespace ('/'), the feature to create and persist a meeting room is not yet added.

 The server is based on koa with corresponding koa middleware and socket.io.